 HOW TO SECURE YOUR FINANCES DURING COVID-19

-There has been a lot of fast-moving news in the past couple of weeks as the Government, the Reserve Bank of Australia (RBA), and the Australian Prudential Regulation Authority (APRA) come together to try and limit the economic damage by the COVID-19 pandemic to individuals and businesses.
+The Government, the Reserve Bank of Australia (RBA), and the Australian Prudential Regulation Authority (APRA) have implemented credit measures to try and limit the economic damage by the COVID-19 pandemic to individuals and businesses.

-New applications for residential, commercial, and working capital facilities are being accepted as normal however most banks are now accepting digital Verification of Identity;
+New applications for commercial and working capital facilities are being accepted as normal and even fast-tracked to support businesses immediately;

 The Government is supporting the supply of credit by providing a guarantee on 50% of loan balances for new loans to SMEs up to $40bn;